EpistasisLab/Aliro/README.md

 ### Experiments

 Results and custom data must be saved as files into a subfolder in the specified results directory, where the name of the subfolder is the experiment ID, e.g. `/data/mnist/55e069f9cf4e1fe075b76b95`.
-For an example that uses all of the following features, see [rand.js](https://github.com/Kaixhin/FGMachine/blob/master/tests/rand.js).
+For an example that uses all of the following features, see [rand.js](https://github.com/Kaixhin/FGMachine/blob/master/test/rand.js).

-Non-JSON files are uploaded to GridFS via FGLab, which allows them to be downloaded later in their native format.
+Non-JSON files are uploaded to MongoDB [GridFS](http://docs.mongodb.org/manual/core/gridfs/) via FGLab, which allows them to be downloaded later in their native format.
 JSON files are automatically parsed, with fields being added to the experiment object.
 An example, `notes.json`, may look like this:

 ```json
 {